 When to go: When you have menu fatigue or need an in-and-out treat.

 What to have: The burger is undeniably tasty, but the lobster wins in the value stakes.

-Burger & Lobster wins fans for its simple, high-quality and great-value offerings of prime burgers, wild life lobsters or lobster rolls, with salad and chips.
-The bijou Mayfair original was promptly packed out, and its resolutely first-come first-served policy saw huge queues forming.
+Burger & Lobster wins fans for its simple, high quality and great value offerings of prime burgers, lobsters or lobster rolls, with salad and chips.
+The bijou Mayfair original was promptly packed out, and its resolutely first come, first served policy saw huge queues forming.
 So this Soho behemoth was swiftly opened to soak up the lobster-loving overflow.
-This smart flagship branch boasts a huge, lively dining room and lightning-quick service, meaning it easily accommodates bookings and walk-ins alike.
+It boasts a huge, lively dining room and lightning-quick service, meaning it easily accommodates bookings and walk-ins alike.
 Still, queues at peak times are inevitable for spontaneous types.
-The latest one is West India Quay
+The latest one is in West India Quay.

 When to go: Whenever you can get a table (book ahead or go off-peak if it’s a special occasion, otherwise just try walking in for counter seats).